-You have a huge range of widths to choose from when making a ski purchase, from 60-millimeter racing skis to 130-millimeter big-mountain sleds designed for extreme places like Alaska.
-After years of trending ever-wider, we have seen the market level off over the past few seasons in terms of ski waist width.
-That being said, the 2023-2024 models are almost unrecognizable compared to even 15 years ago.
+You have a huge range of widths to choose from when making a ski purchase, from 60-millimeter racing skis to 130-millimeter big-mountain boats designed for extreme places like Alaska.
+After years of trending ever-wider, we've seen the market starting to level off over the past few seasons in terms of ski waist width.
+That being said, 2024 models are almost unrecognizable compared to even 15 years ago.
 Below we examine the factors that play into your ski buying decision, including a look at width-related ski categories, new technologies that are helping make wide skis better for all-mountain use, and the importance of location and ability.
+For our top picks in each category, see our articles on the best all-mountain skis, best backcountry skis, and best powder skis.

 Ski Width Measurement

 Shaped skis have been around for a number of years, and their hourglass appearance is prominent on downhill models.
 Reflecting the variable width silhouette, there are three common points of measurement: at the tip (the shovel or most often the widest part of the ski), the waist (middle), and the tail (back).
 Ski dimensions are measured in millimeters and often include three numbers in the following format: 128-98-118mm (tip-waist-tail).
-The most important number for the majority of skiers is the middle number, also referred to as waist or width underfoot, and this is what many people use to analyze ski width.
+While each of these dimensions contributes to the overall performance and feel of a ski, the middle number—often referred to as waist or width underfoot—is the primary consideration for most and will have the largest impact on the ski's ability in varying conditions and terrain.
+The average amount of snowfall, type of snow (wetter vs. drier), and type of terrain you plan to ski can help inform which waist size will best suit your needs.

 Ski Categories Defined

-Generally, a narrow ski excels in turn initiation and carving and therefore is used for racing and standard use on hardpack.
-They are also easier to handle for beginners still putting together the basics on balance and edging.
-However, these skis immediately sink under the surface in powder and require a lot of effort to keep the ski tips up.
+Generally, a narrow ski excels in turn initiation and carving and therefore is used for racing, ski mountaineering, and standard use on hardpack.
+They are also easier to handle for beginners still putting together the basics on balance and edging (in the right conditions, of course).
+However, these skis immediately sink under the surface in powder and require a lot of effort to keep the ski tips up, especially in more variable conditions.
 Wide skis, on the other hand, have more surface area and therefore provide more flotation (think snowshoes as an example).
-This means that they perform great in powder but take more effort to turn and are harder to control and sloppier on groomers.
+This means wider skis perform great in powder but take more effort to turn and are harder to control and sloppier on groomers or icier slopes.
 All-mountain skis fall somewhere in the middle as the most versatile type of ski that—at least in theory—can handle most conditions reasonably well.

 In a perfect world, you would have a few pairs of skis in your quiver: a good narrow ski for carving on hardpack, a wide ski for those beautiful powder days, and a nice all-rounder for variable conditions and terrain.
 Many of us don’t have that luxury, however, so it’s important to dial in a ski width that will perform best throughout the season.